ocaml/dune/doc/coq.rst

 - ``<coq_flags>`` are passed to ``coqc`` as command-line options. ``:standard`` is taken from the value set in the ``(coq (flags <flags>))`` field in ``env`` profile.
-See :ref:`dune-env` for more information.
+See :doc:`/reference/files/dune/env` for more information.

 - ``<coqdoc_flags>`` are extra user-configurable flags passed to ``coqdoc``.
 The default value for ``:standard`` is ``--toc``.
 The ``--html`` or ``--latex``